Binibining Pilipinas 1998

 Binibining Pilipinas 1998 was the 35th edition of Binibining Pilipinas.
 It took place at the Smart Araneta Coliseum in Quezon City, Metro Manila.
 Philippines on March 15, 1998.

 At the end of the event, Abbygale Arenas crowned Tisha Silang as Binibining Pilipinas Universe 1998, Kristine Florendo crowned Rachel Soriano as Binibining Pilipinas World 1998, and Susan Jane Ritter crowned Colette Centeno as Binibining Pilipinas International 1998.
 Jewel May Lobaton was named First Runner-Up, while Elsie Sicat was named Second Runner-Up.

 Tisha Silang later had to resign because of citizenship issues and was replaced by Jewel May Lobaton.
+This led to the promotion of Elsie Sicat as first runner-up and Esabela Cabrera as second runner-up.